SmellyFatDuck/FontAwesomeTabbed/README.md

 <h1>FontAwesomeTabbed</h1>
 <p>I developed this as a base template for my iOS and Android apps.</p>
-<p>If you have any ideas on what else should be included as a standard template, generally something you include in all apps, let me know!</p>
+<p><i>If you have any ideas on what else should be included as a standard template, generally something you include in all apps, let me know!</i></p>

 <h2>Features</h2>
 <h3>Implementations</h3>